 The stronger our sense of self, the more we can accept others different than us.

 But there are some intermediate steps in this process that can include feelings that don’t make sense in isolation but do in the overall process of growth.

 Blame can help

 Blaming others can be a key part of this process.
 Blame can be liberating and energizing and can help point us to who we are.
 But it’s painful if we stop at blame.
 There is a delicate balance.
-How do we say “Yes” to who we are without saying “No” to the rest of the world.
-Put into the context of self-differentiation we can see where blame fits and where it hinders.
+Is the balance of saying “Yes” to who we are without saying “No” to the rest of the world.
+Put into the context of self-differentiation, we can see where blame fits and where it hinders.

 Discontent is a doorway to expansion

 Like all levels of self-growth, becoming aware of the stage we are in is the beginning to the shift to a new level of expansion.
 Notice that the shift from one insight to another often involves discontent before expansion.